rkoeninger/ShenScript/README.md

   * Allows integration with arbitrary I/O.
   * Async operations are transparent to written Shen code.
   * Easy interop: JS can be called from Shen, Shen can be called from JS.
-  * REPL works on command line in Node.js.
   * Fairly small production webpack bundle (\~640KB uncompressed, \~100KB gzip compressed).
-  * Decent web startup time (\~50ms in Chromium, \~180ms in Firefox).
+  * Decent web startup time (\~50ms in Chromium, \~100ms in Firefox).

 Still in progress:

-  * Web workers:
-    * Startup runtime in a worker.
-    * Be able to create a new environment in a separate worker (`shen-script.new`).
-  * Continue to improve async performance.
-    * Or if overall perf improves enough, remove sync version of kernel.
+  * Continue to improve async performance, ultimately removing the sync version of the kernel.
-  * Interactive in-browser environment with UI.
+  * Interactive in-browser environment with UI in `index.html`.

 ## Prerequisites